 Recent post by duckrabbit on trust, and responses from Ciara about getting close to people, struck a chord.

-I was working on a book project to photograph a bunch of widely scattered Hebridean islands, mostly within a few miles of the Scottish coast, but a few of them pretty remote and awkward to get to.
+I was working on a book project to photograph a bunch of widely scattered Hebridean islands, mostly within a few miles of the Scottish coast, but which may be overlooked by the casual visitor, although a few of them pretty remote and awkward to get to.
 The loose theme was to contrast the uninhabited ones, with their ruined cottages now filled only with memories, with other still thriving islands.

 Of necessity the latter would involve showing island people, and what they do.
 One thread all about absence, and the other, presence and vitality.

 I was on a couple of the ‘easy access’ inhabited islands over a few days.
 First of all Kerrera, only a short ferry hop from the bustling tourist destination of Oban, and met several people, all of whom I spoke to (well tried to) but who were unbelievably rude, either ignoring my salutations by turning their backs, or offering rather unfriendly responses.
 Although one response was just strange, but more about that another time.
 And the signage in various places was less than welcoming.
 I left the island earlier than I’d intended.

 The next day I went to Lismore, a mile or two further up the coast.
 As I photographed a small detail on a derelict rusty roofed cottage, a woman who was hanging out the washing on a clothes line of a house nearby, and to whom I’d waved good morning, came charging towards me with an angry expression on her face and berated me.
 And my heart sunk, here we go again.